 This annex relates to annual submission of information for individual entities.

 This template shall be reported by currency for which the transitional on interest rate is applied.
+When filling C0020 only the guaranteed Best Estimate of obligations stemming from products providing a guaranteed rate shall be considered.
+The Future Discretionary Benefits should not be considered.

+The assessment to distinguish between the Solvency I interest rate intervals might be done by Homogeneous Risk Groups (HRG)..